joostdekeijzer/wp_network_shared_media/readme.txt

 If a user doesn't have the 'upload_files' permission on the current (active) blog, the tab isn't shown at all since that user can't access the Add Media pop-up window.

+= I still can't see the site listed! =

+A site can have several attributes which can be set through /wp-admin/network/sites.php .

+This plugin only shows sites which attributes are set as follows:
+* Public: true
+* Archived: false
+* Spam: false
+* Delete: false
+* Mature: ignored

 == Screenshots ==
 1. New tab added to the Add Media popup window
+2. The Network Shared Media tab lists the media per site
+3. Show a selected image and "Insert into Post"

 == Upgrade Notice ==